 - Registered persons can access help including business grants and assistive devices.

-- It also helps the government in designing solutions targeting PWDs.
+- It also helps the government in designing solutions targeting Persons With Disabilities.

-- PWDs should visit the District Gender & Social Development Office to register.
+- Persons With Disabilities should visit the District Gender & Social Development Office to register.

 People with Disabilities have been urged to register with the National Council of Persons with Disabilities (NCPWD) to ensure they access the various services provided by the government which target them.
 Speaking exclusively to EnableMe Kenya, NCPWD Assistant Director of Public Communications Francis Andenya said the government agency is mandated to offer registered persons with disabilities services, benefits and grants to improve their living conditions.